- Britain’s ruling Conservative Party has lost 335 seats in local elections, although it retains control in a majority of counties.

-- Labour won 291 seats and control of Derbyshire, Durham and Nottinghamshire.
+- The opposition Labour Party has won 291 seats and with it control of Derbyshire, Durham and Nottinghamshire.

 British prime minister David Cameron’s Conservatives are likely to lose hundreds of local government seats today as the Euroskeptic United Kingdom Independence Party threatens to split the right-wing vote.
 Due to its first-past-the-post voting system, Labour could emerge as the main beneficiary from Britain’s conservative discontent.